 Do not load the vehicle any heavier than the Gross Vehicle Weight Rating (GVWR), or either the maximum front or rear Gross Axle Weight Rating (GAWR).
-If you do, parts on the vehicle can break, and it can change the way the vehicle handles.
-These could cause you to lose control and crash.
-Also, overloading can shorten the life of the vehicle.
+This can cause systems to break and change the way the vehicle handles.
+This could cause loss of control and a crash.
+Overloading can also shorten the life of the vehicle.

-Notice: Overloading the vehicle may cause damage.
+Notice : Overloading the vehicle may cause damage.
 Repairs would not be covered by the vehicle warranty.
 Do not overload the vehicle.
 If you put things inside your vehicle - like suitcases, tools, packages or anything else - they will go as fast as the vehicle goes.
 If you have to stop or turn quickly, or if there is a crash, they will keep going.